IBDP-CS/LibraryPass/README.md

-# Practice-IA
+# LibraryPass

-The collaborative practice IA project.
+The collaborative practice IA project for an online library pass platform.

 ## Planning